 - Cocoon GRID-IT Organizer – this is super cool, originally designed to keep cords and whatnot it could be used for loads of things and it’s about the size of an iPad so you could carry it in a backpack or hang it in a locker easy peasy.

 - Customizable Allergy Wristband – better safe than relying on a page in a file!

 - No-Iron Clothing Labels – these are great, they are washer and dryer safe and you can just write on them with a permanent marker and stick them on.

-School start times can be as early as 7:15am.
+School start times can be as early as 7:15 am.
 That, of course, excludes time for getting up, dressed, fed, packed, actually getting there, catching buses, or going in early for sports.
 The routine is paramount.
-This time of year can make kids anxious – schedules and expectations will reduce some of that anxiety.
+This time of year can make kids anxious – schedules and expectations will reduce back to school anxiety.

 And, remember, you don’t have to do it all by yourself.
 Kids can be taught to get their backpacks ready, dress themselves, eat breakfast, and even fix their own lunches (yes, really).

 If all this seems overwhelming and too much prep you can always homeschool!
 (Spoiler alert: routines still help and there’s organization required there too!)